 To Washington ….

 The best thing I did all year was my visit to Hilton’s HQ in Virginia.
-The senior team at Hilton Honors threw a small blogger conference and invited me along.
+The senior team at Hilton Honors threw a small conference and invited me along.
 Chris Nassetta, Hilton’s CEO, even got involved in one session.

 Sometimes you get a business trip where everything goes right.
 This was one of them.
-All of my flights were punctual (I got to try Virgin’s ex-Air Berlin business class on the way out), Hilton gave me a suite in the lovely The Graham hotel in Georgetown, I got to stay 30 seconds walk from the best of Georgetown’s historic shops and restaurants, I got to catch up with old US blogger friends that I hadn’t seen in a few years, we got top tickets to a U2 concert and – importantly – Hilton scheduled the trip with plenty of downtime to allow us to keep our writing schedules up.
+All of my flights were punctual (I got to try Virgin’s ex-Air Berlin business class on the way out), Hilton gave me a suite in the lovely The Graham hotel in Georgetown, I got to stay 30 seconds walk from the best of Georgetown’s historic shops and restaurants, I got to catch up with old US frequent flyer friends that I hadn’t seen in a few years, we got top tickets to a U2 concert and – importantly – Hilton scheduled the trip with plenty of downtime to allow us to keep our writing schedules up.

 If you’re heading to Washington, consider The Graham.
 Here’s my review.